Journey to the Glendalough monastic site for wonderful walks and learn all about it’s history in the visitors centre.

 Travel to the nearby Kilmacurragh Arboretum (Free entry) for wonderful walks around the estate and gardens.

-Afterwards head for Avondale House (Home of Charles Stewart Parnell) and have a picnic under the ancient trees before taking a stroll along one of the forest walks.
+Afterwards head for Avondale House ( Home of Charles Steward Parnell) and have a picnic under the ancient trees before enjoying the treetop walk.

 Travel to Greystones and take the DART train to Dublin City Centre.
 Get off at Pearse St Station (located at the back of Trinity College).
 Hop on an open top tour bus in front of Trinity College and travel around the city taking in the Guinness Brewery, Trinity College, The Jameson distillery, churches and Museums.
 Enjoy shopping on Grafton and Henry Street and have lunch in Temple Bar.
 Take the train back to Greystones and collect your car.